jyleong/Cocoa/content/about/_index.md

 * Taking personal responsibility for myself, including my nutrition, mental health and goals
 * Taking care of my finances, saving for my first car and down payment
 * Building closer personal relationships with my friends and family.
 I would do this by setting frequent and consistent times with the people who I want to hang out with.
-* Improving on my social, communication skills, I want to be more approachablle, fun, interesting, maybe even flirty for the ladies ;)
+* Improving on my social, communication skills, I want to be more approachable, carry a conversation well, and be at a point where anyone can be open to talk to me about anything
 * Martial arts, I do kickboxing and Tae Kwon Do.
 After a long hiatus I want to pick them back up, with the goal of getting my black belt in Tae Kwon Do.
 I attend and practice this daily.
 * Learning Mandarin, I'm the standard CBC, my mother tongue sucks.
 It's important to know this, especially since I want to travel frequently.
 I want to be able to read, write, speak in mandarin.
 Ideas for working at this would be to watch many chinese dramas, understand common words.
 Write down phrases I don't understand and look them up later.
 * Software Engineering!
 We should always try to hone our skills.
 I intend to dive deep into the core, foundation, fundamentals of design pattern books: DDD, EIP.
-WIth those ideas in mind work on a personal project with technologies of my choice, most likely ReactJS + Redux Frontend on a Java Backend (maybe Play Framework)
+With those ideas in mind work on a personal project with technologies of my choice, most likely ReactJS + Redux Frontend on a Java Backend (maybe Play Framework)

 These are my big goals.
 Clearly defining these large goals I can focus on them while still having time to take care of myself.
 I will know my limits therefore restrict myself from taking on other activities, saying no to what people would say are 'good' opportunities.
 <br />